breez/breez-sdk-docs/src/notifications/android_plugin.md

 ## Integrate the Notification Plugin

 You're ready to add some Kotlin code to implement the Notification Plugin in your application.
-In the example below we are using the `FirebaseMessagingService` to receive the message intents.
-First lets implement the Notification Plugin's `MessagingService` class along with `FirebaseMessagingService`.
+In the example below, we are using the `FirebaseMessagingService` to receive the message intents.
+First, let's implement the Notification Plugin's `MessagingService` class along with `FirebaseMessagingService`.

 ```kotlin
 package com.example.application